-MJ specializes in Women's health and pelvic floor dysfunction in females, males and children.
-She is the author of "Therapeutic Exercise in Obstetrics" in Therapeutic Interventions: Moving Toward function and she teaches for the American Physical Therapy Association Section on Women's Health Certificate in Pelvic Physical Therapy (CAPP) program.
-In 2002 MJ received the Section on Women's Health Elizabeth Noble Award for her outstanding contributions to women's health physical therapy.
-She is currently enrolled in the doctorate program at Pacific University School of Physical Therapy and is pursuing research in pelvic floor dysfunction.
+MJ specializes in pelvic floor dysfunction (bowel and bladder incontinence, emptying disorders, and pelvic pain) in women, men and children.
+She is certified in biofeedback for pelvic muscle dysfunction (BCB-PMD).
+She is the author of "Therapeutic Exercise in Obstetrics" in Therapeutic Interventions: Moving Toward Function, a physical therapy curriculum text, and she teaches for the American Physical Therapy Association Section on Women's Health Certificate in Pelvic Physical Therapy (CAPP) program.

 In 2002, MJ received the Section on Women's Health Elizabeth Noble award for her outstanding contributions to women's health physical therapy.
 She completed her doctorate in physical therapy at Pacific University School of Physical Therapy in 2013.

 MJ is recognized nationally as a speaker and author, contributing to both professional and lay publications.

 Areas of expertise